 For example, Vivian might say, “I’m having a hard time keeping up with my books.
 It’s hard for me to stick to the budgets I create.
 I’m also having a hard time delegating tasks to my staff.
 I love my work and want to make sure everything is perfect but I’m working 80 hours a week.
 I know I can’t keep this up for too much longer!”

 Question #5: What can you do differently to overcome those challenges?

 People have a natural tendency to focus on the things that they do best (i.e. their answers from question three) and spend less time addressing their weaknesses (i.e. their answers from question four).

-The problem with this tendency is that while your mentee may boast a phenomenal work ethic, if they are not focusing their hard work on the right things, they will be very limited in their progress.
+The problem with this tendency is that while your mentee may boast a phenomenal work ethic, if they are not focusing their hard work on the areas where they are struggling they will be very limited in their progress toward their goals.

 Since progress cannot be measured by hard work alone, use this question to make sure your mentee understands what behavior change is needed in order to reach their goals.

-You’ve illuminated your mentee’s overall goals and honed in on the challenges they face—now, it’s simply a matter of aligning those areas with your specific skills, expertise or resources.
+You’ve illuminated your mentee’s overall goals and honed in on the challenges they face—now, it’s simply a matter of aligning those areas with your specific skills, expertise, or resources.